spuddy619/MechaCar_Statistical_Analysis/README.md

 ### Comparison Considerations:
 #### Metrics to Test
--mpg <br/>
+- mpg <br/>
--PSI <br/>
+- PSI <br/>
--selling price <br/>
+- selling price <br/>
--resale value <br/>
+- resale value <br/>
--value deprecation <br/>
+- value deprecation <br/>
--maintenance <br/>
+- maintenance <br/>
--auto insurance <br/>
+- auto insurance <br/>
--fuel efficiency <br/>
+- fuel efficiency <br/>
--what the consumer wants (cheaper? more fuel efficient? durable? etc.) <br/>
+- what the consumer wants (cheaper? more fuel efficient? durable? etc.) <br/>
--in their analyses, what is their preferred significance level?
+- in their analyses, what is their preferred significance level?
 Is it 0.05 or is it more stringent? less stringent? <br/>

 #### Hypothesis: Null and Alternative
--Null Hypothesis: The rate at which the MechaCar depreciates is comparable to that of its competitors <br/>
+- Null Hypothesis: The rate at which the MechaCar depreciates is comparable to that of its competitors <br/>
--Alternative Hypothesis: The rate at which the MechaCar depreciates is not comparable to that of its competitors <br/>
+- Alternative Hypothesis: The rate at which the MechaCar depreciates is not comparable to that of its competitors <br/>

 #### Statistical Tests to be Used and Data Needed
--multiple linear regression would be used to identify factors that most influence the deprecation of a vehicle's value.
+- multiple linear regression would be used to identify factors that most influence the deprecation of a vehicle's value.
 By identifying what contributes to this issue, MechaCars can make a deliberate effort to create a car that maintains its value longer than their competitors. <br/>
--Data about the competition's vehicles as well as how they gather and analyze their information would be helpful. <br/>
+- Data about the competition's vehicles as well as how they gather and analyze their information would be helpful. <br/>
--Data from dealerships that specifically reevalute these cars and reappraise them should also be collected.
+- Data from dealerships that specifically reevalute these cars and reappraise them should also be collected.